 Where do red pandas live?

-1. Red pandas spend most of their time in trees.
-Their semi-retractable claws help them move from branch to branch with dexterity.
+Red pandas live in the Eastern Himalayas in places like China, Nepal, and Bhutan.
+They spend most of their time in trees.
+Their semi-retractable claws help them move easily from branch to branch.

-3. Red panda habitat is in decline.
-The loss of nesting trees and bamboo in the Eastern Himalayas—the location of almost 50 percent of the red panda’s habitat—is causing a decline in red panda populations across much of their range.
+Red panda habitat is in decline.
+The loss of nesting trees and bamboo in the Eastern Himalayas—the location of almost 50% of the red panda’s habitat—is causing a decline in red panda populations across much of their range.
 WWF works with local communities to reduce human impact on the species’ habitat.